KAP has a strategic and multifaceted approach to developing human capital and managing identified talent for the future.

 Broad-based black economic empowerment (‘B-BBEE’)

-The group observes and remains committed to the principles of B-BBEE.
-The group proactively aligns day-to-day business practices in South Africa with the broad-based black economic empowerment (B-BBEE) codes and creates opportunities for the youth through learnerships and educational upskilling.
-The group holds a level 6 rating.
+KAP observes and remains committed to the principles of B-BBEE.
+We proactively align day-to-day business practices in South Africa with the broad-based black economic empowerment (‘B-BBEE’) codes and creates opportunities for the youth through learnerships and educational upskilling.
+KAP holds a level 6 rating.